ENSTA-U2IS-AI/torch-uncertainty/README.md

 Depending on your system, you may encounter an error.
 If so, kill the process and add `PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of your command.

 ## Credits

+## Other repositories of interest

+You may find a lot of information about modern uncertainty estimation techniques on this What's Awesome: [Awesome Uncertainty in Deep Learning](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning)